dh-notes/pandoc-workflow/main.md

 There are programs that allow you to watch a live preview of Markdown output as you edit your plain text file, which we detail below in the Useful Resources section.
 Few of them support footnotes, figures, and bibliographies however.
 To take full advantage of Pandoc, we recommend that you stick with simple, plain text files stored locally, on your computer.

-Let's see what Pandoc can do with Markdown.

 # Getting in touch with your inner terminal
+Before we can start publishing our `main.md` file into other formats, we need to get oriented in the command line, because that's where Pandoc lives.

 The command line is a friendly place, once you get used to it.
 If you are already familiar with using the command line, feel free to skip this section.
-For others, it is important to understand that modern operating systems are designed to obscure the file structure on your hard drive.
-There is a good reason for this: many system files have long and confusing names, and should not be touched.
-But, understanding where your files "live" on the disk will help orient your activities immensely.
-Interacting with the command line directly will introduce you to a range of powerful tools that can serve as a basis for more advanced work.
+For others, it is important to understand that being able to interact with the command line directly will introduce you to a range of powerful tools that can serve as a basis for more advanced work.
 For the purposes of this tutorial, you need to learn only a few, very simple commands.

 First, open a command line window.
 If you are using a Mac, open Terminal in the ‘Applications/Utilities’ directory.
 On Windows, you'll use PowerShell.
 On Windows 7 or later, click Start, type "powershell" in "Search programs and files," and hit enter.
 For a detailed introduction to using the command line, see Zed A. Shaw's excellent *Command Line Crash Course.*^[<http://cli.learncodethehardway.org/book/>]

 Once opened, you should see a text window and a prompt that looks something like this: `computer-name:~username $`.
 The tilde indicates your "home" directory.^[In fact you can type `$ cd ~` at any point to return to your home directory.]
 The dollar sign is just a prompt for you to type something.
 The dollar sign in the instructions indicates you must type what follows into the terminal prompt (as opposed to typing it into your document).
 It is very likely that your "Documents" folder is located here.
-Type `$ pwd` and then hit enter to list the full name of your working directory, in other words the location of the folder that you are currently in.
+Type `$ pwd` and then hit enter to see the full *p*ath of your *w*orking *d*irectory (in other words, the location of the current folder).
 Use `$ pwd` whenever you feel lost in the command prompt.

-The next command is `$ ls` (list) which simply lists the files in the current directory.^[Remember to hit enter after every command.]
-Finally, you can type `$ cd DIRECTORY_NAME` (where `DIRECTORY_NAME` is the name of the folder you'd like to navigate to) in order to change directory and `$ cd ..` to go back up the folder structure.^[Readers already familiar with the terminal should experiment with `$ pushd`, `$ popd`, and `$ cd -`.]
+The next command is `$ ls` which simply *l*i*s*ts the files in the current directory.^[Remember to hit enter after every command.]
+Finally, you can type `$ cd DIRECTORY_NAME` (where `DIRECTORY_NAME` is the name of the folder you'd like to navigate to) in order to *c*hange *d*irectory and `$ cd ..` to go back up the folder structure.^[Readers already familiar with the terminal should experiment with `$ pushd`, `$ popd`, and `$ cd -`.]
 Once you start typing the directory name, use the *Tab* key to auto complete the text.
 This is particularly useful for long directory names, or directories names that contain spaces.^[It is a good idea to get into the habit of not using spaces in folder or file names.
 Dashes-or_underscores instead of spaces in your filenames ensure lasting cross-platform compatibility.]

 These three terminal commands: `pwd`,  `ls`,  and `cd` are all you need for this tutorial.
 Practice them for a few minutes to navigate your documents folder and think about they way you have organized your files.
 Follow along with your regular graphical file manager to keep your bearings.
 This may be a good time to do some house-cleaning.